aws-samples/aws-refactoring-to-serverless/README.md

 As any good pattern, this refactoring should highlight advantages and disadvantages.
 For example, some refactorings would introduce additional runtime elements, such as EventBridge, which carry a cost or introduce more moving parts.
 Good documents include a balanced discussion on such trade-offs.

-The skeleton for this pattern can be found at [Extraxct Send Message](patterns/extract_send_message.md)
+The skeleton for this pattern can be found at [Extract Send Message](patterns/extract_send_message.md)

 ## A Strawman Catalog